geoserver/geoserver/doc/en/user/source/data/database/postgis.rst

 PostgreSQL defines two JSON datatypes:

- * ``json`` that stores an exact copy of the input text;
+ * ``json`` that stores an exact copy of the input text.

  * ``jsonb`` which store the value in a decomposed binary format.

 The jsonPointer function supports both, as well as the text format if it contains a valid json representation.
-Anyway it is worth mentioning that, according to the PostgreSQL documentation, jsonb is the recommended type to be used since it is faster to process.
+Anyways, the PostgreSQL documentation recommends usage of jsonb, as it is faster to process.

 PostgreSQL supports also indexing on json types.
 And index on a specific json attribute can be created as follow: